Valley View Mall (Wisconsin)

+Shopping mall in La Crosse, Wisconsin U.S.

-Valley View Mall is an enclosed shopping mall in La Crosse, Wisconsin in the United States.
+Valley View Mall is an enclosed shopping mall in La Crosse, Wisconsin, in the United States.
 Valley View Mall comprises 73 stores, restaurants, and a food court.
 The anchor stores are Barnes & Noble, JCPenney, Veterans Affairs Medical Center, and Hy-Vee.
 There is one vacant anchor store; Herberger's.
 Valley View Mall's trade area represents communities in three states with a radius of approximately 50 mi surrounding the shopping center.
 It is located south of Interstate 90 in one of La Crosse's largest business districts.